hzeller/digi-spherometer/firmware/README.md

 Switching the drop-meter between metric and inch automatically switches the screen to the corresponding units, including the calculated values.

-The main screen shows the current mirror-radius in a large, easy-to-read font.
-A Button press allows to switch between different (pre-selected) mirror-sizes to conveniently display the ƒ/N-value for the selected aperture.
+The screen shows the current mirror-radius in a large font.
+In addition, the focal length of the mirror (which is 1/2 the radius) and the ƒ/N-value for a selected aperture.
+A Button press allows to choose between different common mirror-diameters.

 The device does not need an additional power button: it auto-detects when the drop-indicator is switched off (because it stops sending updates), and